TOOL T-22 | Assessment | Module 6: Grievance Redress System

 Field Rationale

-At Laguna Lake, concerns about the floating solar project fell between agencies: the Laguna Lake Development Authority had jurisdiction over the lake but not over solar development; the Department of Energy had jurisdiction over solar but not over lake governance.
-Neither agency was well-positioned to receive or respond to community concerns.
+Concerns about the project fell between different agencies.
+The agencies were not yet well-positioned to receive or respond to community concerns.
 This created an institutional void that communities experienced as abandonment.

 Fillable Template: Governance Gap Analysis